tingerrr/anti-matter/docs/manual.typ

     package: package,
     date: datetime.today().display(),
     abstract: [
-        This packages automaticall numbers the front and back matter fo your document separately from the main content.
+        This packages automatically numbers the front and back matter of your document separately from the main content.
 This is commonly used for books and theses.
     ]
 )